 Some schools have blue screen technology and/or rooms with “role-playing sets” for kids to enact situations in.
 One class example we saw was a market checkout scene.. they had aisles, shelves and a real conveyor belt.

-While in the U.S., corporal punishment of children blares “lawsuit”, the Korean educational system and parents have less of an issue with physical discipline in school classrooms.
+While in the U.S., corporal punishment of children blares “immediate lawsuit”, the Korean educational system and parents have less of an issue with physical discipline in school classrooms.

 Corporal punishment used to be allowed, and now, is somewhat tolerated, covertly.
-It is 2010.
+It is 2010 as I write this.
 The school system is cracking down on this abuse, but it still happens in some schools.
-One of my fellow expat friends said they have a disciplinary stick in their school, that Korean teachers use called the “magic wand”.
+One of my fellow foreign teacher friends said they have a disciplinary stick in their school, that Korean teachers have named the “magic wand”.
 Usually the disciplinarian is a male teacher.
 Click here for an article on the subject (although it is a bit dated)

 Common punishment (though not corporeal) for young ones is hands out or raised in air.

-8. Why some Korean students have “English” names.
+8. Why do some Korean students have “English” names?